devcenter-square/disease-info/CONTRIBUTING.md

 **The #1 contribution you could make is to blog, share, post, tweet, and tell people about disease-info.
 This will go a long way in building a sustainable community.**

-Your next stop would be at the [issues page](https://github.com/devcenter-square/disease-info/issues).
+Your next stop should be at the [issues page](https://github.com/devcenter-square/disease-info/issues).
 Here you can find a list of issues to fix as regards either the ongoing project, or bugs on the app.

 From time to time, there would be ongoing [project(s)](https://github.com/devcenter-square/disease-info/projects).
 Feel free to take a look at the [project's page](https://github.com/devcenter-square/disease-info/projects) to get a clearer idea of what the ongoing projects are and view related issues to get the projects completed.